axians/microservicebus-tutorial/README.md

 This module will cover the basics how to create *Nodes*, *Flows* and *Services* into a complete solution.

 ## [Device Management](./ManageYourDevices.md): Manage your devices and IoT Hub
-With our solution up and running, how can we manage the solution, track down and fix issues.
+With our solution up and running, how do we manage the solution, track down and fix issues?

-## [Working with Templates](./WorkingWithpolicies.md): Simplify configuration of nodes
-Using *Node Templates* vastly simlify life when creating many nodes.

 ## [Working with Policies](./WorkingWithpolicies.md): Use policies to manage how your Nodes handle disconnected state
-Disconneced state is common and somthing you need to plan for.
+Disconnected state is common and something you need to plan for.
 Different solutions require different settings of how to handle network disruption.

+## [Working with Templates](./WorkingWithpolicies.md): Simplify configuration of nodes
+Using *Node Templates* will vastly simplify life when creating many nodes.

 ## [Insight and audit logs](./InsightAndAutitLogs.md): Manage your devices and IoT Hub